alexandre-lelain/nocode-nobug/src/pages/things-to-know-styled-components/index.md

 <style data-styled="active" data-styled-version="5.1.1"></style>
 ```

 Remember that styled-components is a css-in-js solution ?
-Well in addition to write styles in js files, all your styles will be injected in this `<style>` tag via a **js script** compiled by your bundler on runtime.
+Well in addition to write styles in js files, all your styles will be injected on runtime in this `<style>` tag via a **JS script** from your build.

 Please note that this process might differ a little depending on the bundler you are using inside your project and its configuration.